I don't think that we should have billionaires because, frankly, it is so much money in a moment of such inequality.

 We'll come back.

-Uh more with him on the other side, then we'll get to your calls coming up.
+Then we'll get to your calls coming up.

-Straight ahead, 800-941 Sean as we continue.
+Straight ahead, 800-941, Sean, as we continue.

-We are on the Sean Hannity Show, a place where free speech and the first amendment are still alive and well.
+You're on the Sean Hannity Show, a place where free speech and the First Amendment are still alive and well.

 Liberalism is a failed ideology.

-Get your dose of independence and liberty every weekday, right here with Sean.
+Get your dose of independence and liberty every weekday right here with Sean.

-John Hannity.
+Sean Hannity.

 Do you not think that this is a now a big problem?